tlverse/tlverse-handbook/05-origami.md

 F-statistic: 1.27 on 52 and 447 DF,  p-value: 0.104
 ```

-We can assess how well the model fits the data by comparing the predictions of
+We can assess the quality of the model fit on the dataset by comparing the
+linear model's predictions of the weight-for-height Z-score against the
-the linear model to the true outcomes observed in the data set.
-This is the well
+observations of the same in the dataset.
+This is the well-known, and standard,
-known (and standard) mean squared error.
-We can extract that from the `lm` model
+mean squared error (MSE).
+We can extract this summary measure from the `lm`
-object as follows:
+model object like so

 ```r